-The Smart BatteryProtect has three operating modes, the appropriate mode can be selected via the VictronConnect app or a programming procedure (see chapter Programming [10]).
+The BatteryProtect has three operating modes, the appropriate mode can be selected via a programming procedure (see chapter Programming [11]).

 - · Mode A: Buzzer or LED mode (default).

 - · Mode B: Relay mode.

 - · Mode C: Li-ion mode.

 Modes A and B affect the behavior of the alarm output.